SlangLab-NU/whisperX-webtrc/README.md

 TODO:

 1. Docker file for the frontend and backend
-2. The timestamp for individual words can also be extracted by extracting the timestamp after each word.
+2. The timestamp for individual words can also be extracted by extracting the timestamp_token after each word.
+  1. The timestamp after each token doesn't produce nice results.
+So I don't know how this will fare with "Scriptio continua" languages.
-3. I am in need of some ideas for the continous transcription.
+4. I am in need of some ideas for the continous transcription.
 Please state any methodology: twitter:@gslaller.

 ## Available models and languages